 The Group has contract with customers for the collection, hauling and disposal of municipal solid wastes including street sweeping.
 The Group acts as a principal and recognizes revenue at gross amount that is retained for these arrangements.
-Revenue is recognized at a point in time (i.e., upon receipt of the solid wastes) because this is when the customer benefits from the Group's hauling services.
-The following factors indicate that the Group control the services before they are being transferred to customers.
-Therefore, the Group determined that it is acting as a principal in these contracts.
+Revenue is recognized at a point in time (i.e., upon

-- The Group is primarily responsible for fulfilling the promise to provide the hauling services to the customers. - The Group is the entity primarily liable to customers in the event of default or non-performance.
+- The Group is primarily responsible for fulfilling the promise to provide the hauling services to the customers - The Group is the entity primarily liable to customers in the event of default or non-performance.